Water utility rates - frequently asked questions

 - Meet the needs of a growing population

 - Maintain and upgrade existing infrastructure, extending the life of our two water treatment and three wastewater treatment plants

 - Invest in new infrastructure to deliver water, take away wastewater and collect stormwater in new communities

 - Meet regulatory requirements regarding water and wastewater quality

 - Upgrade stormwater infrastructure in older communities to address the effects of our changing climate

 - Invest in flood mitigation projects across the city, such as barriers and upgrades to stormwater infrastructure

 How do Calgary's rates compare to other cities?

-Don’t my property taxes pay for this?
+Do my property taxes pay for water services?